 Baird Community Center

-The Village is now proceeding with final plans to completely renovate the entire Baird Community Center.
-The Biber Partnership was retained as the project architect, tasked with completing design plans and construction specification documents.
-Over a period of 12-18 months, the architects met regularly with key members of the Recreation & Cultural Affairs Committee, including Trustees Karen Hartshorn Hilton, Walter Clark and Steve Schnall, along with Department staff.
+In early 2018, the Village retained the services of the Biber Partnership as the project architect, tasked with completing design plans and construction specification documents.
+Over a period of 12-18 months, the architects met regularly with key members of the Recreation & Cultural Affairs Committee, including Trustees Karen Hartshorn Hilton, Walter Clarke and Steve Schnall, along with Department staff.
 Many public meetings were held to gather additional input from residents, community groups and organizations.
-A new survey of the property was completed.
-Preliminary plans were presented at a Board of Trustee meeting on March 25, 2019; revised and nearly complete plans were presented on September 9.
-The project is expected to go out for public bid later this fall and construction to begin by year end.

-The Baird Community Center will close for the duration of the renovation and reconstruction, which is anticipated to take approximately 2 years.
+The Baird Community Center will be closed for the duration of the renovation and reconstruction, which is anticipated to take approximately 2 years.
 The building closure will impact adjacent and related recreation facilities as follows:

-The offices of the Department of Recreation & Cultural Affairs and the South Orange Parking Authority will relocate to 298 Walton Avenue, South Orange, near Farrell Field and the Department of Public Works.
+The offices of the Department of Recreation & Cultural Affairs and the South Orange Parking Authority have relocated to 298 Walton Avenue, South Orange, near Farrell Field and the Department of Public Works.

 While we regret the inconvenience this renovation will cause our residents and patrons, we are very excited about the prospect of a new and fabulous Recreation and Cultural Arts Center that will serve our community well for many years into the future.